neilbateman/Independent-project-website/README.md

 # Independent-project-website.html

-#### _{Brief description of application}, January 27, 2019
+#### _{Brief description of application},February 24th, 2019

 #### By Neil Bateman

 ## Description

-This is a simple HTML website created to practice various HTML tags, Bootstrap classes, custom stylesheets, clean indentation, and regular commits.
-It is a blogging website dedicated to the discussion of topics that interest Neil Bateman.
+This is a simple HTML and Java script website created to practice various HTML tags, Javasscript, jQuery, Bootstrap classes, custom stylesheets, clean indentation, client and business logic, and regular commits.
+It is the first full website created by Neil Bateman with javascript interactivity, and is a simple survey producing vacation destination suggestions based on user input.

 ## Setup/Installation Requirements